DanySK/course-laboratory-of-software-systems/slides/content/22-ddd-elements/_index.md

 ---

-## The Importance of Domain Knowledge

-* **Domain knowledge is key, even more so than technical know‐how.**
+# Domain knowledge is key,
+## even more so than technical know‐how

+* If you can’t speak to your business users in simple terms about complex concepts in the problem domain...
+    * ... you are not ready to start developing software within it!

-* Teams working in a business with complex processes and logic need to immerse themselves in the problem domain, assimilating all the relevant domain knowledge.
+* Teams working in a business with complex processes and logic need to immerse themselves in the problem domain

-* If you can’t speak to your business users in simple terms about complex concepts in the problem domain, you are not ready to start developing software within it.
+    * assimilating all the relevant domain knowledge

 ---

-## The Role of Business Analysts
+## The Role of
+# Business Analysts

-* A business analyst can help stakeholders flesh out their initial ideas and capture inputs and outputs of the product.
+> A business analyst can help stakeholders flesh out their initial ideas
+and capture inputs and outputs of the product

+* Business analysts as facilitators to help communication
-* If you have odd whiz‐kid developers and are nervous about putting them in front of domain experts, you can also use business analysts as facilitators to help communication.
+    * e.g. if you have odd whiz‐kid developers and are nervous about putting them in front of domain experts...

-* What you don’t want to do is remove the direct communication between the development team and the people who understand that part of the business the most.
+* What you don’t want to do is remove the direct communication between the development team and the people who understand business requirments and processes

 > *Who can act as a Business Analyst?*